seeramaheswari/Python_project_p3/README.md

  # Forecasting The Future Sales

-## Problem Statement: Budget planning of capital for the first month of 2019.
+## Problem Statement: Budget planning of capital  to the categories for the first month of 2019

 ### Original Sales Data